tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Can a string be concatenated with an integer?

   **Answer:** No, a string can only be concatenated with another string.
-Other data types like integers must first be converted to a string before it can be concatenated to another string.
+Other data types like integers must first be converted to a string before they can be concatenated to another string.

 * What type of calculations can be done with integers?